spatie/data-transfer-object/README.md

 ## Usage

-All type-checking functionality has been stripped from this package as of v3, in favour of PHP 8's type system.
-The goal of this package today is to make constructing objects from arrays of (serialized) data as easy as possible.
+The goal of this package is to make constructing objects from arrays of (serialized) data as easy as possible.
 Here's what a DTO looks like:

 ```php
 use Spatie\DataTransferObject\DataTransferObject;